 Use the tool below to instantly find what chord shapes to play with your capo.
+This is one of the most practical skills in chord theory — understanding how transposition works opens up every key on the guitar.
 Select the key of the song, pick a capo position, and see exactly which shapes to use.

 Capo Transposition Tool